@some_function (1)

 |

 Returns the position where the search string first appears in the target string.
-Case is sensitive.
-If an empty string is specified for the search string, the position immediately after the starting position is considered a match, and the starting position is returned.
-The starting position specifies where to start the search (starting at 1).
-If omitted, it is considered to be 1.
-The return value is the position relative to the start of the target string, regardless of the starting position.
-If the target string is not found, an error value |
+Case-sensitive.
+If an empty string is specified as the search string, it is considered to match just after the start position, and the start position is returned.
+The start position specifies where to begin searching (1 is the first character).
+If omitted, it is treated as 1.
+The return value is the position counted from the first character regardless of the start position.
+If the target string is not found, the error value |

 @substitute |